-The University will seek repayment for all salary overpayments for active employees and for overpayments in excess of $100 for terminated or former employees.
+The University will seek repayment for all salary overpayments for active employees and for overpayments of more than $100 for terminated or former employees.
 Departments are responsible for identifying overpayments and notifying Payroll Services.
 Refer to HRMS Business Process: Overpayment Collection (pdf) for more detailed information.

 The University is required by law to deduct a certain dollar amount from an employee’s pay, to satisfy a debt owed to a federal or state agency, or creditor.
 This is accomplished by garnishing or attaching an employee’s wages to the extent required by law.

 Common involuntary deductions include many different types of wage garnishments, but not limited to: